24th May 2013

-I offer help to those who suffer with issues around porn, sex and cybersex addiction (in Cambridge and via skype/telephone in other parts of the UK) whether as a user, partner, family member or in some other way.
-Read on for further details of my services or you can go to my relationship and sexual issues website or the Porn Recovery UK blog for other information that might help users, partners, family members or therapists.
+I offer help to those who suffer with issues around porn, sex and cybersex addiction (online throughout the UK and Europe via video chat like FaceTime, What'sApp and Skype* or telephone) whether as a user, partner, family member or in some other way.
+Read on for further details of my services; alternatively, you can visit my relationship and sexual issues website or the Porn Recovery UK blog for other information that might help users, partners, family members or therapists.

 Engaging in cybersexual and cyber-relational activities might seem exciting when you first become a user, as do telephone chatlines.
 These forms of communication and entertainment allow you to develop whole new personalities depending on your mood and desire.
 You can be taller, smaller, thinner, more muscular, blonder, darker … Your online/phone hours seem like an escape from your real life – which might feel lonely, depressing and full of anxieties, or marked by marital discord, work-related stress or financial problems.
 However, rather than being a genuine escape from these difficulties, chatrooms, porn and chatlines tend to mask your real-life problems.